This post may contain affiliate links. Read my full disclosure policy.

 Garnish with fresh cilantro or scallions.

 The tomato adds just the right amount of acidity.
 You can also try a pinch of mango powder if so inclined, or a squeeze of lime juice.

-And here you have it, tasty, delicious, easy… Aloo Gobi, strait from India.
+And here you have it, tasty, delicious, easy… Aloo Gobi, straight from India.

 Flavorful Aloo Gobi!
 Indian-Spiced Potatoes and Cauliflower with Masala Spices- an easy authentic healthy Indian classic that can be made on the stovetop!
 Vegan adaptable.